 Business Building Seminars give Fremont Chamber members opportunities to host their own seminars on the first Thursdays of each month at no cost.
 They are co-sponsored with the Fremont Chamber of Commerce and all seminars are held at the Fremont Chamber offices located at 39488 Stevenson Place, Ste.
 100, Fremont, CA 94539.
 There are no costs to attend these free workshops.
 If you would like to host your own seminar at no cost please contact KK Kaneshiro at email@example.com

-Dec 5, 10-noon, Boldly Me presents Communicate with Confidence Being able to communicate with ease and confidence is essential to our daily lives.
+Mar 6, 1-2pm, Boldly Me presents: Communicate with Ease Being able to communicate with ease and confidence is essential to our daily lives.
 Learn effective tools to find confidence in yourself, ways to present yourself positively and approach the world with your own unique gifts.
 Boldly Me helps people with fun, educational classes and support for all ages.
 To attend this free seminar, please RSVP to Alana Powell at firstname.lastname@example.org or call (408) 768-9257

 Small Business Solutions at the Library: